BlenderCN-Org/earlyman/README.md

 Crafting takes time and requires ingredients from the natural world.
 Natural materials may be harvested passively if you set a quota on what you want to collect?

-# Early Game Story
+# Early Player Stories

 You start out as a young man, possibly just banished from another group.
 You have a spear, and hide garment, and that's all.

 The first thing you'll need to do is hunt for some food.
-You find a deerodon ahead of you in map mode.
+You find a deerodon on a node ahead of you in map mode.
 You engage sneak formation and get close to the deer, close enough to enter combat mode.
 You get a surprise attack in and kill the deer.
 Battles are usually not very long in combat mode.
 A strike is often fatal, or at least incapacitating, so initiative is very important.

 You get lots of meat and a hide from the deer.
 You enter into camp mode.
 You don't yet have fire technology, so you knosh on the raw meat until you can't eat anymore.
 You then begin crafting the deer hide into an extra garment.

 You enter into map mode and look around.
 Ahead you see another small band, just an old man and a young woman.
 Excellent.
 You want the young woman, and the old man should be no trouble.
-You again enter into sneak mode and get up close to the other band.
-They are in camp mode, and didn't set a guard.
-Almost too easy.
 You attack, and enter into combat mode.

 The old man is in front of the woman, who is also in combat mode.
 You have the initiative.
 You use "Strike".
 The old man is down, but not dead.
 The young woman then goes, she has a spear and she stabs you in the side.
 Very painful.
 Damn.
 Your turn